I've Tried Everything but Therapy (Part 2)

 I've Tried Everything but Therapy (Part 2) is the second half of the debut studio album by American singer and songwriter Teddy Swims.
 A follow up to his debut album I've Tried Everything but Therapy (Part 1), the album was released on January 24, 2025, by Warner Records, and features the singles "Bad Dreams", "Are You Even Real" and "Guilty", and also includes the Bose x NME: C24 Mixtape single, "Funeral".

 An album reflecting the current state of his personal life, I've Tried Everything but Therapy (Part 2) blends together diverse genres, including R&B, pop, country, rock, and soul-pop, and features artists such as Giveon, Muni Long, Coco Jones, and GloRilla.

 I've Tried Everything but Therapy (Part 2) peaked at number one in Australia and Croatia, and entered the top ten in Austria, Belgium, Germany, Hungary, Ireland, the Netherlands, New Zealand, Norway, Scotland, Sweden, Switzerland, the United Kingdom, and the United States.
 The album also received a silver certification from the British Phonographic Industry.
+It was nominated for Best Pop Vocal Album at the 68th Annual Grammy Awards.